 I-25 and Fillmore Street Interchange

-In February 2015, the Colorado Department of Transportation (CDOT) began an interchange reconstruction project at I-25 and Fillmore Street in El Paso County in Colorado Springs.
+The Colorado Department of Transportation (CDOT) continues work on an interchange reconstruction project at Interstate 25 and Fillmore Street in El Paso County in Colorado Springs.
 The project will convert the existing interchange into a Diverging Diamond Interchange (DDI), the second along the Front Range and the third in the State of Colorado.

 SEMA Construction Inc. is the primary construction contractor for this project, which cost $15.1 million.

 For 2 consecutive nights during the week of November 23, from 9 p.m. to 5 a.m., both northbound and southbound lanes on I-25 will be closed at the Fillmore Street exits to accommodate bridge girder erection work.
 These closures will be in place to ensure the safety of the travelling public, so motorists do not drive through the construction zone while crews set girders above the highway.
 Following the girder erection, bridge deck pour will take place in early December.